space-wizards/website-content/content/post/18_02_26_progress-report-5-waiting_for_godot.md

 ![](/images/old_logo.png)

 Injazz decided to bust out Inkscape and change the logo up.
-Here's the new design:
+The colour is actually the blue from the Godot logo!
+(Remie's idea), Here's the new design:

 ![](/images/logo.svg)